fsantanna/pingus/ceu/README.md

 end
 ```

+A class definition in Céu specifies an execution body that reacts to events.
+The body can use control-flow statements that keep the execution context across
+event occurrences (i.e., across `await` statements).

 The double click detection is a `loop` (ln.
 X1-X2) that awaits the first click
 (ln.
 X3) and then, watching 1 second (ln.
 X4-X5), awaits the second click (ln
 X6).